chenxinpeng/Optimization_of_image_description_metrics_using_policy_gradient_methods/README.md

 This is Tensorflow implement of paper: [Optimization of image description metrics using policy gradient methods](https://arxiv.org/abs/1612.00370).

 ## Attention
+This codes are a little coarse.
+When I worked on this paper, I also have some questions.
+But the authors didn't reply me after I sent e-mails, and I don't know why.

-This codes are a little coarse, please contact me anytime if you have any doubt.
+So, Please contact me anytime if you have any doubt.

 My e-mail: xinpeng_chen@whu.edu.cn